Future Extensions (Appendix D)

 emit_eventtool that agents can call - HTTP approach: actors POST to

-http://localhost:<port>/emit(similar to webhook source, but for outbound from actors) - Rate limiting and loop detection needed to prevent infinite emission chains
+http://localhost:<port>/emit(similar to webhook source, but for outbound from actors) - Rate limiting and loop detection needed to prevent infinite emission chains (loop detection now implemented in FE-25)

 Affects: packages/core/src/runtime.ts (core runtime logic; engine.ts is now a backward-compatible wrapper), packages/core/src/http.ts, packages/sdk/src/connector.ts, possibly new MCP server package